Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Introduction

-In this letter, we show that lossy defects in non-Hermitian photonic crystals result in singular behavior of their associated spectral response functions \cite{guo_singular_top_2023}.
+In this article, we show that introducing lossy defects in non-Hermitian gain photonic crystals result in exceptional points degeneracies purely from examining the eigenvalue spectrum in the transmission matrix.
+We then show that these exceptional points are positioned within the vicinity of reflection poles that have nontrivial topology which can be further optimized to enhance the gain response.
 In particular, instead of acting like undesirable absorption, we demonstrate that a lossy defect placed in a non-Hermitian photonic crystal can induce multiple orders of magnitude enhancement in gain compared to the pure periodic system without loss.
-We characterize the nature of this phenomenon using the integer winding number of the complex reflection phase, finding that peak gain values occur precisely at the point of a topological phase transition in the system.
+We characterize the nature of this phenomenon using the integer winding number of the complex reflection phase, finding that peak gain values occur precisely at the point of a topological phase transition in the system at $2\pi$ branch cut phase singularities.
 We further generalize this behavior to a 2D non-Hermitian photonic crystal system, demonstrating that the loss-enhanced resonances in the 1D and 2D systems are both fundamentally symmetry-protected quasi-BIC's and attain very high quality factors at the topological phase transition point.